duraidabdul/Neptune/README.md

 - Not tested on iPhone 7 Plus, iPhone 8 Plus, and iPhone SE.

-Fixes planned for all of these issues.
+Fixes are planned for all of these issues.
+No eta at the moment.